 - By the end of the fourth semester, Students must submit a Master's Thesis to the Registrar's Office.
-The following number of copies must be submitted: - one hard copy per Examiner (in MoLife, there are two examiners), - one hard copy and a pdf version for the Registrar's Office, - one hard copy for the Provost's Office.
+The following number of copies must be submitted: - one hard copy per reviewer (in MoLife, there are two reviewers), - one hard copy and a pdf version for the Registrar's Office, - one hard copy for the Provost's Office.

-- The regular date for the submission of the MSc thesis is May 15th, for graduation at the Jacobs University's graduation ceremony in the first week of June.
-In exceptional cases the submission of the MSc thesis may be delayed until August 15th. - The student's MSc thesis supervisor (not: Academic Advisor) is responsible for fixing the submission date and for sending a note about the submission date to the program organizer and the student's Academic Advisor. - At the time of submission, students need to identify a second reader (see below). - Students who do not meet the submission date on August 15th are excluded from the program by default unless they can show to the registrar a written exemption from the Provost.
+- The regular date for the submission of the MSc thesis to the Registrar's Office is May 15th, for graduation at the Jacobs University's graduation ceremony in the first week of June.
+In exceptional cases the submission of the MSc thesis may be delayed until August 15th - The student's MSc thesis supervisor (not: Academic Advisor) is responsible for fixing the submission date and for sending a note about the submission date to the program organizer and the student's Academic Advisor. - At the time of submission, students need to identify a one reviewer who is the second reader, and another reviewer who is the third member of the committee (see below). - Students who do not meet the submission date on August 15th are excluded from the program by default unless they can show to the registrar a written exemption from the Provost.